 As I approached Pico by ferry from neighbouring Faial, its huge 2,351m volcanic cone—the highest point in Portugal—towered over the port town of Madalena.

-Pico is geologically the youngest of the Azores islands, giving its landscape a grittier feel.
+Pico is geologically the youngest of the Azores islands, giving its landscape a slightly grittier feel.
 Against this backdrop you’ll see many houses painted in a traditional style—black outlines against chalk-white walls, accented with fiery red doors and window frames.
-It didn’t take long for me to be charmed.
+(You’ll find these especially around the traditional towns of Lajido and Cachorro.)

-My first day on Pico had a cultural focus and involved touring the wine country and visiting some of the former whaling towns.
+My first day on Pico had a cultural focus, as I toured the wine country and visited some of the former whaling towns.
 The second day would be all about climbing mount Pico and exploring a few of the 200 lava tube caves hidden underground.

 I met my guide under an enormous dragon tree at the local wine museum, who explained to me some of the island’s unique wine-growing history.

-Growing crops proved difficult in the young and infertile soil, though the saying goes that on Pico one learns to make wine out of lava.
+Growing crops proved difficult in the young and infertile soil, though the saying goes that on Pico one “learns to make wine out of lava”.
 To protect the grape vines from the salty sea winds, settlers built piles of lava rocks around small rectangular plots.
-The resulting mazes of walls are so typical they have earned the island UNESCO recognition.
+The resulting mazes of walls are so typical they have earned parts of the island UNESCO recognition.

 The wine-making industry collapsed in the last century due to plant disease and it wasn’t until the 90ies that it was reestablished with help from the EU.
 Some tracts of land still have their walled off plots but are overgrown with scrub, while others are back in full production, with the grapes used mostly to produce white Verdelho wines.